chanzuckerberg/czid-pipeline/README.rst

 -------------

 - 1.5.0
-    - Identify hits that have poor affinity to a species but map well into their genus as "non species specific" hits.
-Previously those hits were assigned arbitrary species within the genus.
+    - Identify hits that match multiple species within the same genus as "non species specific" hits to the genus.

 - 1.4.0
     - Version result folder.